adbt-lang/adbt/README.md

 # 📄 ADBT 🪅

-🐲 This file contains the latest, `v1.1.0` specification and documentation of `ADBT` - Adblock template files ⚡
+🐲 This file contains the latest, `v1.2.0` specification and documentation of `ADBT` - language and its source, Adblock template files ⚡

 <br>